DevExpress-Examples/wpf-scheduler-create-regular-and-recurring-appointments-at-view-model-level/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# WPF Scheduler - Create Regular and Recurrent Appointments at the View Model Level
+# WPF Scheduler - Create Regular and Recurring Appointments at the View Model Level

-This example defines View Model commands that add new regular and recurrent appointments to the **Scheduler Control**.
+This example defines View Model commands that add new regular and recurring appointments to the **Scheduler Control**.

 ## Implementation Details